openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

       - The acknowledgment is released by driving i2c_sda_o high before a new transfer.

    - ST_REGWDATA:
-      - After sending an acknowledgment, the slave enters this state and writes data to the CSR.
+      - The slave enters this state if the master wants to write data to CSR.
+      - Master sends the data to be written to the CSR over the SDA line(i2c_sda_i).
+      - The slaves receives the data and then writes it to the intended CSR.

    - ST_REGWDATAACK:
       - After successfully writing the data, an acknowledgment bit is sent.